So, you’ve landed an interview for your dream job.

 Want to save this post for future reference?
 Be sure to save it to Pinterest!

-10 Job Interview Tips for Millennial Women
+10 Job Interview Tips to Land Your Dream Job

 In order to sell yourself to the interviewer, you need to be able to show them exactly why you’d be a good fit.
 Is that even possible if you have no idea what the company does?

 To start your research process go to the company’s website!
 This is so easy to do!
 The best page to focus on is the company’s “About Us” section.
 This will give you an idea of what the company does on the daily and what kinds of things their corporate culture finds important.